DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 Import the Bitcoin Core signing key into your local GPG installation:

-`$ gpg --import $HOME/Downloads/laanwj-releases.asc`
+`$ gpg --import laanwj-releases.asc`

-(change the path to were your file is located and make sure that the name of the .asc file matches the one you downloaded) Use the key you imported to verify that the “fingerprint file” is legitimate (that the fingerprint file was made by the same person that created the signing key):
+Change the path to were your file is located and make sure that the name of the .asc file matches the one you downloaded.
+Use the key you imported to verify that the “fingerprint file” is legitimate (that the fingerprint file was made by the same person that created the signing key):

 `$ gpg --verify SHA256SUMS.asc`